Digitalmatiq/DotGenerate/README.md

 }
 ```

-Afterwards an implementation will be automatically generated for that interface with suffix "_AIGenerated" and can be used like so:
+Afterwards an implementation will be automatically generated for that interface with suffix "_AIGenerated" under ```SameNamespace.AIGenerated``` and can be used like so:

 ```csharp
 var example = new IExample_AIGenerated();